sebkolind/micro-ag/README.md

 You can use `ag` as if it was on the command line: `> ag --lua function` or `ag function` - change "function" with your search string.
 Accepts all the same options as ag usually does.

+### Available commands

+- `agOpenHere` opens the file under the cursor in the current buffer.
+- `agOpenInTab` opens the file under the cursor in a new tab.

 ## Install

 Add this repo as a `pluginrepos` option like this: